Leveltlab/SpectralSegmentation/README.md

  to apply motion correction to sbx files.
 To be able to execute the motion correction, download the code from [normcorre](https://github.com/flatironinstitute/NoRMCorre) and add the code into the matlab path below SpectralSegmentation.<br />
 Spike estimation can be done on the fluorescence traces, with code that uses [*MLspike*](https://github.com/MLspike/spikes) ([Deneux et al. 2016](https://doi.org/10.1038/ncomms12190)).<br />
-This is the pipeline that is used by the Leveltlab in the Netherlands Institute of Neuroscience (NIN).
+This is the pipeline that is used by the Leveltlab in the Netherlands Institute of Neuroscience (NIN).<br />
+The pipeline is easily executable manually with the script [SpectralPipeline](https://github.com/Leveltlab/SpectralSegmentation/blob/master/SpectralPipeline.m), or via the script that runs the pipeline automatically until the ROI manual curation step for as many sbx files as requested [AutomatedPipeline](https://github.com/Leveltlab/SpectralSegmentation/blob/master/AutomatedAnalysis.m).

 <img src="https://github.com/Leveltlab/SpectralSegmentation/blob/master/docs/Figure_Analysis_Pipeline.png" width="700" align="center">